GiantRobotLemur/MightyOak/Doc/ArmEmu.md

 calls, therefore making it possible to support lots of different processor configurations without a performance penalty.
 These will be used to expand the EmuPerfTest tool.

+# MEMC-Based System Emulation

+Recent changes have attempted to create an emulation of a MEMC/VIDC/IOC-based system.
+ARM2 and ARM3-based systems can be instantiated, although there is currently no support for the System Control Co-Processor implemented by the ARM3 (making it an ARM250).

+Development became bogged down developing the KART keyboard/mouse interface.
+Some work has been done to develop a basis system ROM which can initialise the interface.
+To more easily develop that system, an interactive debugger was created in Qt.
+This is usable, but partially complete.

+The dependency on Qt is optional.
+If it is not found, the debugger will not be configured as part of the project.